devsstuff/basic-config-prep/helpers-regex.md

 mysql -u user -p -h <ip>  - ako se spajamo na defaultni port 3306 mysql -u user -p -h <ip> -P 3307 – ako se spajamo na port 3307

+1.Find out the list of processes with names sorted in alphabetical order ran by root user and output it in alphabetical order ps -u root u –sort=comm
+2. From the list in the 1 st task, select only the process names ps -u root u –sort=comm | awk '{print $11}'
+3. From the list in the 2 nd task, add the parameters for each of the processes ps -u root -eo args --sort=comm
+6. Find out which process uses the most CPU cycles ps -eo comm,%cpu --sort=-%cpu --no-headers | head -n 1
+7. Find out which process has the 2 nd highest memory usage ps -eo pid,comm,%mem --sort=-%mem --no-headers | head -n 2 | tail -n 1
+8. Find out which process has been running for the longest ps -eo pid,comm,etime --sort=etime --no-headers | head -n 1